MrSinaMaleki/maktab-119/Django-CW/English.md

 1. If the ISBN field is missing, display `-N/A-`.
 2. Create a new column named "Book - Author" that combines the book title and author into one field.

-#### For the Bonus Section (Author model):
-1. Combine the first name and last name into a single column named "Full Name".
-2. If the author’s age is not provided, display `-N/A-`.

 ---

 ### 6. Adding Logical Delete: